b3llyfish/fate-of-byzantium/README.md

 * Score required to be a powerful house decreased to 35
 * Max number of powerful houses increased to 8
 * Base cost of hiring theme troops increased to 150 influence
+* AI will now estimate that an Admin realm can use 10% (down from 40%) of its total power when deciding to attack

 #### Demand Administrative Governance Interaction
 * Cultures who do not benefit from Admin governments are much less likely to accept
+* Characters who hold King or higher titles will never accept
+* Characters with 0% acceptance chance will no longer choose the 'negotiate' options

 #### Factions
 * Removed 'Admin empire should not face new factions during ongoing faction wars' faction blocker